 - Can people click on the pictures?

-- Are the fonts right for the company’s style?
+- Are the fonts right for the company’s style and brand identity?

-How the website looks and what’s on it are important.
+How the website looks and what’s on it are important for digital marketing to give results.
 They’re what keep people interested and make them want to come back.
 Good pictures and videos that don’t slow down the website can make it more exciting and show the company as cool and trustworthy.

 At this point of the overall web design process, things are starting to come together.
 You’ve got all the ingredients ready and now it’s time to mix them up.